Digital Science Producer, PBS NewsHour

 Chairman of the Board, American Association for the Advancement of Science; Former Commissioner, U.S. Food and Drug Administration

 Dr. Margaret (Peggy) Hamburg is an internationally recognized leader in public health and medicine.
 She has devoted most of her career to public service, including such significant roles as commissioner of the Food and Drug Administration (FDA), assistant secretary for planning and evaluation (HHS), health commissioner for New York City, and assistant director of the National Institute of Allergy and Infectious Diseases.
-Dr. Hamburg is president of the American Association for the Advancement of Science (AAAS).
+Dr. Hamburg is past-president of the American Association for the Advancement of Science (AAAS).

 Health, Science, and Environment Editor, The Washington Post

 Laura Helmuth is the health, science and environment editor for The Washington Post and the president of the National Association of Science Writers.
 She has previously worked as an editor for National Geographic, Slate, Smithsonian, and Science magazines.
 She has a Ph.D. in cognitive neuroscience from the University of California, Berkeley.

 Bill Manny a writer/producer for Idaho Public Television’s documentary series, Idaho Experience.
 He has worked as a reporter, editor, and columnist in Oregon, Idaho, and Washington, D.C.
 He is a bicyclist, backpacker and peak-bagger, and he is past president of Boise City Club.
 He lives in Boise, Idaho.

 Co-Founder and President, Quadrivium Foundation